At McGrory Orthodontics, your smile is our passion. There are many things you can do to keep your smile in tip-top shape during treatment.

 Build a healthy oral hygiene routine

 It may seem obvious, but the most important thing you can do between orthodontic visits is to maintain your oral health.
 Your teeth are more susceptible to cavities when you’re wearing braces and dental issues like tooth decay and gum disease can cause delays in treatment.
 This may lead to longer treatment times or even affect your final results.

-Whether you’re in braces or wearing Invisalign clear aligners, there are some dental hygiene basics you should always maintain.
+Whether you’re in metal braces, clear braces or wearing Invisalign® clear aligners, there are some dental hygiene basics you should always maintain.
 Master the following guidelines and you’ll enjoy a shiny smile, healthy teeth, and fresh breath!